michaud-jacobs/bielliptic/README.md

 The repository contains the following files (more description is contained within each file):

-- bielliptic_models.m provides code for computing suitable models for X_0(N) and checking nonsingularity,
+- bielliptic_models.m provides code for computing suitable models for X_0(N) and checking nonsingularity;
-- bielliptic_sieve.m contains an implementation of the Mordell–Weil sieve used,
+- bielliptic_sieve.m contains an implementation of the Mordell–Weil sieve used.
+It contains code to support the computations in the proof of Theorem 1 as well as the example computations in Section 3;
 - bielliptic_sieve_output.txt contains the output of the bielliptic_sieve.m file.